mongodb/mongo/src/mongo/db/repl/README.md

 initial sync and rollback, the node will update the transactions table every time it see a `prepareTransaction` oplog entry.
 Once the node has finished applying all the oplog entries through
 <!-- TODO SERVER-43783: Link to process for reconstructing prepared transactions -->
-the top of the oplog, it will reconstruct all transactions still in the prepare state.
+the top of the oplog, it will reconstruct all transactions still in the prepared state.

 Finally, the node will finish loading the replica set configuration, set its `lastApplied` and `lastDurable` timestamps to the top of the oplog and start steady state replication.